 Another visit to the Shropshire Archives finally elicited details of Sarah’s second marriage.
 The Baschurch register showed the wedding, on 28 May 1832, of “Robert Atcherley Edwards of this Parish Bachelor and Sarah Reynolds of this Parish Widow.”
 The witnesses who signed the register once again included an Anne Atcherley; this may have been Sarah’s sister (John and Anne’s second daughter), but I suspect that it was Sarah’s mother who had once again fulfilled this role.

 Thanks to her first husband’s will, Sarah had been a wealthy widow: £1,000 in the 1820s would today be worth about £42,000 .
 Her second husband was also well off, having been the beneficiary of two wills.
 The first was that of his father , who died in 1806 when Robert was about 15.
 From this Robert received £200 on his father’s death.
 In addition, the sum of £1,800 had been left on trust to Robert’s maternal uncle John Atcherley.
 The interest from this sum was to be paid to Robert’s mother Mary to cover the costs of Robert’s maintenance and education.
 He was then to receive the principal sum of £1,800 once he reached the age of 21.
-Robert would have turned 21 in about 1812, but it would appear that he did not receive his inheritance at that time, as the will of his uncle John Atcherley, dated 8 January 1816, makes mention of the sum of “one thousand eight hundred pounds which I am indebted to [my Nephew Robert Atcherley Edwards]” .
+Robert would have turned 21 in about 1812, but it appears that he did not receive his inheritance at that time.
+The will of his uncle John Atcherley, dated 8 January 1816, makes mention of the sum of “one thousand eight hundred pounds which I am indebted to [my Nephew Robert Atcherley Edwards]” .
 Although John Atcherley died later that year (being buried on 7 October 1816 at Baschurch), his will was not proved until 8 December 1830, which suggests that Robert had to wait rather a long time for his money!

 John Atcherley, who died unmarried, did not just make arrangements for the payment the £1,800 owed to Robert Atcherley Edwards.
 He also left property in Newtown, Baschurch, the rents, issues and profits from which were to be received by Robert and, after Robert’s death, by his lawfully begotten children.
 This property consisted of a “Messuage Tenement or Dwellinghouse with the Malt House outbuildings Garden lands and Heridaments thereunto belonging situate in Newtown Baschurch” plus five pieces of land totalling around 24 acres near the Black Ditches in Newtown.
 In the event that Robert did not have any lawful heirs, the rents, issues and profits of the property described above were to go to his brother Rowland Edwards.
 Ultimately, this is what must have happened: to my knowledge Robert and Sarah had no children.